Mexican Pena Nieto has big lead for Sunday's election

 But even if he wins the election and his party secures a majority in Congress, Pena Nieto faces a challenge to shake up Pemex, which is struggling with a heavy tax burden, bloated workforce and oil fields in decline.

-The three polls were conducted between June 21 and 25 using samples of 1,200 to 2,000 eligible voters.
+The three polls were conducted between June 21 and 25 using samples of 1,200-2,000 eligible voters.
 The margin of error for the polls was 2.9 percentage points or lower.

-He has stirred up fears of a repeat of the chaos, accusing the PRI of trying to rig the vote, although any protests may be short-lived if Pena Nieto wins by a wide margin.

-"Lopez Obrador is showing a very different face, but he seems very like (Venezuela's) Hugo Chavez or (Bolivia's) Evo Morales or those kind of leaders," said Mario Genaro, 42, as he waited for Pena Nieto to speak at a closing campaign rally in the town of Toluca outside Mexico City.

-"I hope we Mexicans have the vision to see he is not a person that is right for us," said Genaro, who lived for 10 years in Laredo, Texas, working for Ford but returned in 2010 after the U.S. recession to open his own business.

-(With reporting by Mica Rosenberg in Toluca and Miguel Angel Gutierrez in Mexico City; Editing by Simon Gardner and Anthony Boadle)
+(With reporting by Miguel Angel Gutierrez; Editing by Simon Gardner and Anthony Boadle)